kizto86/question-and-answer-REST-API-v2/README.md

 # Description

-Question and Answer API created with Typescript and Node.js
+Question and Answer REST API created with Express,Typescript and Node.js.

 # Endpoints